plantbreeding/BrAPI/Specification/Phenotypes/SavePhenotypes.md

 In case where JSON data is zipped for faster transfer speed, the zipped JSON file will be listed in datafiles.
 The zipped file contains a JSON file with the same structure as the BrAPI call.

-This call can be used in conjunction with the new /media resource to upload images.
+Images can be uploaded using this call by providing a zipfile of all images in the datafiles, along with the actual zipfile in multi-part form data.

 Scope: PHENOYTPING.